6Bolt/Hook-Of-The-Reaper/README.md

 ### Second Step: Assign Light Guns

-Click on the File' and then click on 'Player Assignment'.
+Click on the 'File' and then click on 'Player Assignment'.
 This will bring up a new child window.
 Then assign 'Player 1' with a light gun.
 If you have multiple light guns, then it would be good to assign 'Player 2'.
 Then you can play 2 player games.
 If you want to play 4 player games, then players 1-4, need to be assigned.
-You can still play 4 player game, with only 2 light gun or 1 light gun.
-When done assigning, the click 'Assign' or 'Assign+Close' button at the bottom.
+You can still play 4 player game, with only 2 light guns or 1 light gun.
+When done assigning, then click 'Assign+Close' button at the bottom.

 That is it.
-Hook of the Reaper is set up now.
+Hook of the Reaper is now set up.

 # Game Files